Skip to content

 git clone git@github.com:Medial-EarlySign/MR_Tools.git

-git clone git@github.com:Medial-EarlySign/MR_LIBS.git
+git clone git@github.com:Medial-EarlySign/medpython.git MR_LIBS

 3. Change to the MR_Tools directory: